BroadbandForum/usp-test/01-messages-and-path-names.md

       }
       ```

 2. Allow the EUT to send a DeleteResp.

-3. Send a Get message to the EUT with a requested path of Device.LocalAgent.Subscription.
+3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Subscription.`.

 ### Test Metrics

-1. The EUT's sends a DeleteResp.
+1. The EUT sends a DeleteResp.

-2. The DeleteResp contains a single deleted_obj_response with
+2. The DeleteResp contains a single `deleted_obj_response` with
-a requested_path equal to 'Device.LocalAgent.Subscription.&lt;instance
+    a `requested_path` equal to 'Device.LocalAgent.Subscription.<instance
-identifier&gt;.' and an oper_success element, with one affected_path
+    identifier>.' and an `oper_success` element, with one `affected_path`
     element equal to the path name of the Deleted object.

 3. The GetResp does not contain the Subscription instance that was deleted.

 ## 1.25 Delete message with allow partial false, object instance doesn't exist

 ### Purpose

 The purpose of this test is to validate that the EUT properly handles a
-Delete message when the allow_partial element is set to false, and the
+Delete message when the `allow_partial` element is set to false, and the
 object instance to be deleted does not exist.

 ### Functionality Tag